-The possession and use of lead shot while duck hunting is prohibited throughout Victoria.
+The possession and use of lead shot while hunting gamebirds, including ducks, is prohibited throughout Victoria.

 This includes duck hunting on all wetlands, waterways and dry lands on public and private land (with some exemptions).
-Authorised Officers can actively test hunters' shotgun ammunition while in the field.
+Authorised Officers can test hunters' shotgun ammunition in the field.